 UBIS does not discriminate on the basis of disability in its services, programs, or activities.
 The University will, upon request, provide reasonable accommodation for people with UBIS and will make reasonable modifications to policies and procedures to ensure that people with disabilities have an equal opportunity to enjoy the programs, services, and activities.
-To request reasonable accommodations, or a modification of policies or procedures contact Assistant Vice President of Academic Affairs, Mindy Hamilton as soon as possible, preferably 1 week before the activity or event.
-Please send complaints to Assistant Vice President of Academic Affairs Hamilton, ADA Coordinator at mhamilton@ubis-geneva.ch.
+To request reasonable accommodations, or a modification of policies or procedures contact the Dean of Faculty, Mindy Hamilton, mhamilton@ubisglobal.com as soon as possible, preferably 1 week before the activity or event.
 A grievance procedure is available to resolve complaints.